bt402/data_analysis/README.md

 user_data = ed.user_data() # this is data about users and behaviour
 network_data = ed.network_data() # data about the network

+'''
+Some function have default parameters of None, and they will return a full list of actions, where others might require username or user ID, which is numerical
+'''

 ```

 ---